remon343/mern-stack-admin-panel/README.md

 44. Delete the users details on clicking Delete Button
 45. Create backend by get user by id
 46. Creating update page in frontend
-47. Update user details in the backend and database with frontend
+47. Update user details in the backend and database
-48.
+48. Update user in the frontend
+49. Get contact form every data (frontend+backend)
+50. Delete contact form data from frontend and backend

 # Day 8 : Storing Registered User Data in Online Database - MongoDB Atlas
 User Registration Logic